9 Essential Travel Safety Devices You Need to Pack

 These travel safety devices are designed to provide protection against various threats.

-Hint: Facebook groups are a great place to do this.
+Hint: Facebook groups are a wonderful place to do this.
 I even have a group specifically for female travelers in Mexico.
 I’d love to have you!

-In the meantime, check out these items that will help keep you safe during your trip.
+These items listed below are what my expert experiences have taught me will help keep you safe during your trip.

 Top Travel Safety Devices for Your Trip